Sabyinyo Silverback Lodge: Our full report

 The high-quality service at Sabyinyo Silverback is made even more comfortable with the addition of plenty of personal touches, from your boots being cleaned upon your return from a trek, to hot-water bottles tucked into your bed on colder evenings.
 The managers on our most recent visit were incredibly engaging and personable, and went out of their way to make sure that these personal touches were tailored to each guest.

 As well as going out of their way to create high standards for their visitors, Sabyinyo Silverback Lodge also has a long-standing interest in the local community.
 The lodge itself is owned by the community trust SACOLA (Sabyinyo Community Livelihood Association), which was created in 2004.
 The support and income it receives from the lodge go directly to building conservation initiatives in the Kinigi area and the surrounding Volcanoes National Park.
 It’s also the main drive behind the socio-economic development in the area, and has created projects from constructing villages for genocide survivors to creating vegetable gardens for community farming projects.
 The lodge managers sit in an advisory role on the SACOLA board, and have been heavily involved with many of the local projects.
+SACOLA has earned more than US$4m from guests staying at the lodge, directly benefitting some 6,000 households in the Kinigi District.

 In addition, the lodge has an excellent community awareness and information centre, located in a separate lounge area.
 With a small library of reference and nature books, a large TV pre-loaded with documentaries and plenty of information on SACOLA, as well as the gorilla groups and the local gorilla conservation organisations. it’s a mine of information for those who wish to learn a bit more during their stay.